Frequently Asked Questions

 That depends on how organized your student is, how diligent, how honest, and how motivated.
 The good news is that parents do not need to have a science background.
 That’s what the textbook is for.
 Ordinary students will need some degree of administrative help from parents to get a routine established early on and to keep students accountable to produce quality work.
 However, parents DO need to understand what’s going on with the mastery paradigm.
 You can read about that in

 - the introduction of each text,

 - the documents on the Resource CD

-- greater depth in our little book Teaching Science So That Students Learn Science, available on our website
+- greater depth in our little book From Wonder to Mastery, available on our website

 Parents can help in getting students organized and on schedule using the materials on the Resource CD.
 They can help with grading verbal/written work to help students learn to communicate formal technical information, and they can help in overseeing lab experiments.
 Because homework is graded for completion and not accuracy, students can grade their own homework using the answers included with the course.
 Parents just need to see that it gets done, and that students follow up on correcting their own work to shore up gaps in their knowledge.
 Parents can grade quizzes and tests and assign a grade, and they grade high school lab reports using standards described in The Student Lab Report Handbook.

 Our books are priced competitively.
 All major publishers charge much more than Novare.
 And most Christian home school publisher’s materials are in the same ballpark.

 And since Novare does not rely on teacher’s manuals, a complete bundle of our high-quality course often costs as much or less than that of other publishers.

 As for lab expenses, we strive to keep them modest.
 Nevertheless, we believe some investment in a few pieces of real lab equipment and materials is imperative.
 More is caught than taught, as the saying goes, and students learn much from handling beakers and measuring chemicals and operating a balance beam.
 Nobody wants their student to encounter a graduated cylinder for the first time in their college chemistry course.